magomarto/Georunner/README.md

 # Georunner
-IP geolocation tool, under construction
+Georunner is an IP geolocation tool designed to provide accurate location data based on IP addresses.
+This project is currently under construction...